clearplaid/liri-node-app/README.md

     * The album that the song is from
   * If no song is provided then LIRI will default to "The Sign" by Ace of Base.
   * LIRI will console log confirmation to the terminal/bash window

+### User command only passed into LIRI will Output like this:
+There is a default song programmed to still output if no errors.
 <img src="https://github.com/clearplaid/liri-node-app/blob/master/images/spotify-no-arg.PNG" alt="spotify-this-no-arg" style="width:200px;"/>

+### User command and parameter passed into LIRI will Output like this:
+notice both the terminal and the log.txt will output data to the respective area.
 <img src="https://github.com/clearplaid/liri-node-app/blob/master/images/spotify-args.PNG" alt="spotify-this-arg" style="width:200px;"/>